OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 have domain names that follow the same pattern.
 Their host names are generally the model number of the particular instrument.

-## Ways to Access the Private LAN
+## Ways to Access the Private LANs

-Presently there are two ways to access the LAN.
+Presently there are two ways to access the LANs.

 You can mix and match these methods.
 In each case there will be some things you need to set up on your own computer, and also some things the lab managers will have to set up on your behalf to authorize access.

 ### 1. Access Using SSH

 SSH ("secure shell") is a program originally intended for login to a terminal session on  a remote computer, over a single encrypted TCP connection.
 Used this way, you can use SSH to log in to the Raspberry Pi.
-While running on the Pi, or any other computer or virtual machine on the LAN, you have direct access to everything on the LAN.
+While running on the Pi, or any other computer or virtual machine on either LAN, you have direct access to everything on both LANs.

 That single TCP connection doesn't have to be a login session on the Raspberry Pi.
 It can be configured to run any program on the Pi.
 In particular, it can be set to run SSH on the Pi and connect to another computer on the LAN.
 That session, in turn, can be a terminal login session or anything else.
-Using this capability to create a terminal login session, you can log on to any computer or VM on the private LAN.
+Using this capability to create a terminal login session, you can log on to any computer or VM on the private LANs, or to any development board that's currently configured to support SSH logins.

 SSH can also be configured to create any number of additional encrypted TCP connections, to the Raspberry Pi or to any other host on the LAN.
 These extra connections are called _SSH tunnels_, and they exist only for the duration of the SSH session.
 An SSH tunnel creates a numbered port on your local computer that acts like a specific numbered port on the remote computer.
 Another program running on your local computer can then be configured to use the tunneled port through the loopback address 127.0.0.1 as if it were the remote port.
 This could be any program that uses a TCP connection.
 For example, we'll see how to set up Microsoft Remote Desktop to get GUI access to a Windows VM on the LAN.